bsakai2000/SimpleNN/README.md

 [![Build Status](https://travis-ci.com/bsakai2000/SimpleNN.svg?branch=master)](https://travis-ci.com/bsakai2000/SimpleNN)
 # SimpleNN

+# NONFUNCTIONAL - Meant to be a group project, now abandonware

 A simple Neural Network implementation in C++

 This repository contains a /src folder for files pertaining to the Network class, which can be used to build and train neural networks, and a /test folder for testing both the full Network and its component functions.
 To run tests, call `make runtest`.